 The Stadium Shop Era and Limited Revenue Structure

 From the 1970s through the 1990s, NPB's merchandise business was limited, centered on stadium shops.
 Product lines focused on standard items such as pennants, megaphones, cheering bats, and player bromides, with low design sophistication and virtually no fashion-conscious product development.
 Merchandise sales accounted for only about 5% of total team revenue, with low management priority.
 The characteristic of merchandise business in this era was its positioning as 'souvenir sales' for fans visiting the stadium, with products not designed for everyday use.
-While popular teams like the Giants and Tigers secured steady sales, it was not uncommon for Pacific League teams to have annual merchandise sales of only tens of millions of yen.
+While popular teams like the Yomiuri Giants and Hanshin Tigers secured steady sales, it was not uncommon for Pacific League teams to have annual merchandise sales of only tens of millions of yen.
+Product planning and manufacturing were often outsourced entirely to external vendors, and it was common for teams to lack dedicated merchandising departments.
+Quality control and brand consistency awareness were also weak, with design variations visible across different shops selling the same team's goods.
 The merchandise business was merely a 'bonus' in team management.

 The Fashion Revolution and Brand Collaboration Impact

 Entering the 2010s, NPB's merchandise business underwent a major transformation.
 The pioneer was the Yokohama DeNA BayStars' merchandise strategy.
 After DeNA acquired the team in 2012, they introduced IT company marketing methods and dramatically improved merchandise design quality.
 The shift from traditional 'cheering goods' to 'everyday fashion items' achieved designs intended for wear outside the stadium, cultivating new customer segments.
+The BayStars refreshed their team logo with sophisticated typography and launched a monochrome-based apparel line, successfully reaching audiences beyond traditional baseball fans.
 Even more impactful was the active development of collaborations with fashion brands by various teams.
 The Hanshin Tigers and BEAMS collaboration, Hiroshima Toyo Carp's 'Carp Girls' merchandise line, and Fukuoka SoftBank Hawks' street fashion direction each established unique brand identities.
+The Carp thoroughly leveraged red as their brand color, expanding into everyday items such as tote bags and smartphone cases, which proved highly successful in attracting female fans.
+These collaboration products tend to sell out immediately even at price points 30% to 50% higher than standard merchandise, simultaneously achieving brand value enhancement and revenue expansion.
 Merchandise transformed from 'cheering tools' to 'tools of self-expression.'

 E-Commerce Expansion and Digital Commerce Growth